Alex-Stinga/CTF/2020/riceteacatpanda/MISC/README.md

+Strong Password

-THe password is the name of the ctf. rtcp{rice_tea_cat_panda
+The password is the name of the ctf.
+rtcp{rice_tea_cat_panda